Learning the meanings of function words from grounded language using a visual question answering model: Experiment 2: The effect of alternatives on reasoning

 \subsection{Results}

-We report the mean performance and standard deviation across models for each probe.
-Since the results for the OR probe and AND probe come from different models trained on different subsampled datasets, we report their performance separately for this experiment.
+Since the results for the OR probe and AND probe come from different models trained on different subsampled datasets, we report their results separately for this experiment.

-\paragraph{OR} Models reach a higher overall accuracy on unambiguous OR probe questions when trained on data without \textit{and}.
-Comparing model performance when trained with and without \textit{and} as a function of the answer type expected in Figure \ref{fig:or-byans-exp2}, it is clear that when we remove the alternative expression models no longer struggle in contexts expecting a `yes' answer as they did in experiment 1, instead showing high accuracy regardless of the truth value contexts.
+\paragraph{OR} Models reach a higher overall mean F1 score on unambiguous OR probe questions when trained on data without \textit{and}.
+Comparing model performance when trained with and without \textit{and} as a function of the answer type expected in Figure \ref{fig:or-byans-exp2}, it is clear that when we remove the alternative expression models no longer struggle in contexts expecting a `yes' answer as they did in experiment 1.

-As for probe questions containing \textit{or} in ambiguous contexts where inclusive-or and exclusive-or interpretations predict opposing answers, we no longer see a strong progressive rise in exclusive interpretations, instead settling with around 70\% of ambiguous questions being answered with inclusive `yes' answers, Figure \ref{fig:or-exin-exp2}.
+As for probe questions containing \textit{or} in ambiguous contexts where inclusive-or and exclusive-or interpretations predict opposing answers, we no longer see as strong of a progressive rise in exclusive interpretations, instead settling on average with around 70\% of ambiguous questions being answered with inclusive `yes' answers, Figure \ref{fig:or-exin-exp2}.

 When the alternative logical connective \textit{and} is not present, models have no difficulty learning the semantics of \textit{or}.
 Since the CLEVR generative model defines \textit{or} as inclusive, when no pragmatic alternative is present, models also learn to interpret \textit{or} inclusively.
 These results support the hypothesis that the rise in exclusive interpretations seen in experiment 1 is due to some form of competition between \textit{or} and the available alternative \textit{and}.